These are the most dangerous fireworks in the U.S.

 In its 2022 Fireworks Annual Report, the U.S. Consumer Products Safety Commission says 73% of all the estimated fireworks-related injuries in 2022 happened between June 17 and July 17, 2022.

-Based on numbers of ER-treated injuries, CPSC says the most dangerous fireworks are:
+Based on number of ER-treated injuries, CPSC says the most dangerous fireworks are:

 - Firecrackers — 1,300 injuries